felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 the box that contains it.
 This also means you won't have to fear about your precious original electronics starting to degrade: every time you load a console on an FPGA, it's as if it was fresh from the factory!

+This protection from hardware failures of aging components is a big plus, not only for the electronics but also for any moving parts on original consoles (I'm looking at you, Sega CD Model 1...).
+Everything breaks eventually, it's a law of nature.

 Even more impressive, using FPGA you can switch between different console revisions on the fly (e.g. bigger sprite limits to prevent flickering, different color palettes, different sound chips on the Sega Genesis, etc.).
 This gives us the unique opportunity of creating consoles that are more powerful than their original